Hunter Biden demands end to Trump attacks and says they may inspire violence

 Hunter Biden lawyers tell Trump to end attacks warning they’re ‘one social message away’ from causing violence

-Letter from Hunter Biden’s lawyers mentions Paul Pelosi attack
+Letter mentions Paul Pelosi attack

 Lawyers for the president’s son Hunter Biden sent Donald Trump a cease-and-desist letter on Thursday, alleging that the former president’s frequent hostile comments about Mr Biden are defamatory and likely to inspire violence.